2025 Boulder fire attack: Legal proceedings

 On June 1, Soliman was booked into Boulder County Jail on forty-two state felony charges.
 His bail was set at ten million dollars.
 He was charged with a federal hate crime on June 2.

 During a court hearing on June 2, Soliman appeared via a video feed from the Boulder County Jail.
 He was wearing a prison jumpsuit and had a bandage on his head, covering his right ear.
 State judge Nancy W. Salomone said that Soliman is banned from having contact with any of the victims under a restraining order and did not change his $10 million bail.
 His lawyer said that she would reserve argument about his bond conditions.
 During the hearing, the jail was put on lockdown which allowed nearby guards to monitor the courtroom and the jail’s entrance.
 According to a jail spokesperson, three snipers were also put on the roof of the jail for protection.

 On Thursday June 5, Soliman was charged in Boulder county court with 118 state criminal charges, including 28 counts of attempted murder.
 The charges included animal cruelty because the attack injured a dog.
 He made his first federal court appearance on June 6 where he was assigned a public defender since he could not afford his own legal representation.
 On June 18, a federal judge ruled there was sufficient evidence to proceed with a hate crime case.

+On May 4, 2026, Soliman's lawyers said that he would plead guilty to all 184 state charges against him in a plea deal which would see him sentenced to life in prison without parole plus 400 years.
+He pleaded guilty on May 7, and was later sentenced to life imprisonment without the possibility of parole.